-Unfortunately, not all children have access to quality teaching and books in order to acquire these foundational skills.
+Unfortunately, not all children have access to the quality teaching and books needed to acquire these foundational skills.
 In fact, many children around the world go through school without learning to read.
 Approximately 387 million children of primary school age are unable to read proficiently.
-Of those, only 262 million are in school.
+Of those, only 262 million are enrolled in school.

 This is a learning crisis.
 Low levels of learning disproportionately affect children from poor households.
-This has lifelong effects on individuals, but also contributes to the downward spiral of poverty in communities.
-FH’s pilot program, entitled “Let’s Learn to Read” is doing something about this.
+This has lifelong effects on individuals, and also contributes to the downward spiral of poverty in communities.
+A Food for the Hungry (FH) program called “Let’s Learn to Read” (LLR) is addressing this crisis.

 Early Results Show Promise

 The pilot project yielded fruitful results.
 Primary School Principal Cédar Sengoro in Muhuzu listened to LLR third graders read aloud.
 Their skill level was so high, he wondered if they weren’t really reading, but instead had memorized the passages.

 “I had to give them another text of my choice, because I did not believe what I was hearing,” said the principal.
 He reported that the third-graders’ reading was “far better than that of our secondary school students.”